 - Claudio Sanchez's high-pitched, almost feminine singing voice contrast with his softer, deeper speech.

-- Adele is known for her powerful singing voice, but speaks with a sort of shrill, slurring East London accent.
+- Adele is known for her powerful singing voice, but speaks with a sort of shrill, slurring North London accent.

-- Rihanna suffers from this.
-Her beautiful singing voice contrasts with her heavily Barbados-accented speech.
+- Rihanna's singing voice contrasts with her heavily Barbados-accented speech.
 Her speaking voice is not ugly by any means, but it is hard to understand for people not used to the accent.